spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.rst

 Filling-out the PR Body
 =======================

-- If the PR relates to open issue(s) don't forget to indicate that you are fixing them, referring to their number in the PR introduction (eg. “This PR fixes #1234”).
+- If the PR relates to open issue(s):

+  - Don't forget to indicate that you are fixing them, referring to their number in the PR introduction (eg. “This PR fixes #1234”).

-  If the PR fixes several issues, please write it as follows: “*Fixes
+    If the PR fixes several issues, please write it as follows:
-  #XXXX, Fixes #YYYY, Fixes #ZZZZ*”.
+    “*Fixes #XXXX, Fixes #YYYY, Fixes #ZZZZ*”.

     That syntax will allow to automatically close all the related issues upon merging.

     If the issue was opened by a non-core developer, you may elect to not use the “fixes #id” syntax to avoid to close the corresponding issue automatically, rather request the reporter to confirm resolution then close.

+  - Review the issue according to our documentation in `When Submitting an Issue`_.

 - Explain the benefit of merging the PR.